-Common cosmetic toxicants to avoid when selecting beauty products.
+Cosmetic toxicants to avoid when selecting hair care products

 Most shampoos, conditioners, and styling products contain a combination of fragrant ingredients to mask odors or add scent to cosmetics.
 This single ingredient may contain hundreds of chemicals including sensitizers, allergens, respiratory irritants, carcinogens, endocrine disruptors, neurotoxic chemicals, and environmental toxicants.
 Without knowing what is in a fragrance, it is impossible for consumers to make educated choices and avoid problematic ingredients.
 To be safe, it's best choose products that do not contain “parfum ” or “fragrance”.